distanceworkshops/online-course/pages/syllabus/Chapter4.md

 layout: page
 sidebar: right
 title: Chapter 4 Survey design and field methods
+subheadline: "Careful thinking is required to design a distance sampling study"
 permalink: /syllabus/Chapter4/
 header:
   image_fullwidth: dew on grass.jpg
 ---

-In this chapter you will learn about ...
+In this chapter you will learn about work conducted prior to data collection--in designing surveys.
+The lecture on field procedures describes how data collection protocols can be crafted to match the assumptions of distance sampling.

 ***